Serous Borderline Tumor vs. Mucinous Borderline Tumor: What’s the Difference?

 In general, follow-up for borderline tumors includes:

-• Tumor markers: If CA-125 or other relevant markers were initially elevated, blood tests are conducted to determine their level.
-Rising levels of these markers could signal a recurrence.
+- Tumor markers: Blood tests for CA-125 or other relevant markers if initially elevated.
+Rising levels could signal a recurrence.

-• Symptom assessment: Any new or persistent symptoms, such as pelvic pain, bloating, or changes in bowel/bladder habits, must be evaluated.
+- Symptom assessment: Any new or persistent symptoms, such as pelvic pain, bloating, or changes in bowel/bladder habits, need to be evaluated.

 Now, let’s talk about recurrence rates: